LoganBarnes/Net/README.md

 'w' : zoom in, 's' : zoom out, 'q' : quit
 ```

 Only the extreme limits of the camera zoom are shown above.
-There are a few in between zoom levels where the limits of the neural network begin to show through slight inaccuracies between the expected and computed output:
+There are a few zoom levels where the limits of the neural network begin to show through slight inaccuracies between the expected and computed output:

 ```bash
 Zoom factor: 2